ryo-wijaya/sprout/README.md

 - A blockchain-based job marketplace with dispute resolution, where clients and freelancers engage in job contracts with integrated escrow services and a DAO for handling disputes, all facilitated by smart contracts on the Ethereum network.

-- `/docs/mini-design-document-and-remix-flow.md` for more info
+- See `/docs/mini-design-document-and-remix-flow.md` for more info

 **Contributors:**